Skip to main content

 We believe that God has ordained distinct institutions—the family, the church, and the state—each with its sphere of authority and responsibility.
 No institution shall abdicate its authority and responsibility or encroach upon that of the others.
 As such, Christians must guard against confusing the church’s mission and neglecting their commitments to it.
 We must also distinguish between the work of the church as an institution and the efforts of individual Christians in their communities.
 Alberta Reformer is an initiative of the latter.

 Jay Hildebrand is a leader based in Calgary, AB, where he lives with his wife, Rebecca, and their four children.
 With a diverse background in business and ministry, he brings a unique perspective to Alberta Reformer.
-Jay serves as a lay-pastor at First Baptist Church and runs his own electrical business.
-He is currently pursuing a Master of Arts in Biblical Leadership from Northwest Baptist Seminary and College/SEMBEQ.
+Jay runs his own electrical business and is currently pursuing a Master of Arts in Biblical Leadership from Northwest Baptist Seminary and College/SEMBEQ.
 As Executive Director, Jay is responsible for laying the foundation of Alberta Reformer, overseeing daily operations, and driving its vision and mission.

 Contact: